 “Travel brings power and love back into your life”

 Hi, and welcome!
-My name is Martine Sorthe and I am a digital content creator who just entered the 20s.
+My name is Martine Sorthe and I am an explorer, photographer, blogger and life coach student who just entered the 20s.
 I am originally from a small village close to Molde in Norway.
 Always been creative, passionate and ambitious.
 Would say I am a dreamer without limits and someone who is not scared to face challenges or make mistakes.
 Nothing or nobody have ever stopped me from doing what I want.

 I started my own wedding & portrait photography business when I was 16, finished high school with top grades when I was 19 and declined my offer on psychology clinical studies in 2017.
 Instead, I travelled for about four and a half months through Cape Town, India, Thailand, Bali, Australia, Fiji and USA.
 I wanted to grow, educate myself through experience, prove to myself that I could do this and of course gain perspective.